C-Achard/Pipeline-mesoSPIM/README.md

   - [x] Go from one anatomical space to another (sample <-> atlas) using transformation matrices
   - [x] Re-orient the data
   - [x] Crop ROIs from brainreg results for cell segmentation
-- [ ] Write a new test populate script for brainreg
+- [x] Write a new test populate script for brainreg
+- [ ] Add auto date and time for scan populate script
+- [ ] Add exception handling for streamlit app

 Cyril:
 - [x] Add cell segmentation code